criteo/AFK/docs/docs/Data-Aggregation-API/design.md

 ## Convertors

 This is where the magic happens.
-From the precomputed data, it generates OpenConfig configuration for each device.
+From the precomputed data, the Data Aggregation API generates OpenConfig configuration for each device.

 Thanks to [ygot](https://github.com/openconfig/ygot) and [OpenConfig YANG models](https://github.com/openconfig/public), the Data Aggregation API has all the OpenConfig Go structures.

-* OpenConfig structure is respected for sure
+* OpenConfig structure is respected for sure.
-* logic is validated: if a neighbor refers to an undefined route policy, it will raise an error
+* Logic is validated: if a neighbor refers to an undefined route policy, it will raise an error.
-* output: conversion to JSON RFC7951 is provided by ygot
+* Output: conversion to JSON RFC7951 is provided by ygot.
-* all features from ygot can be implemented
+* All features from ygot can be implemented.

 ## Reporting